COVID-19 update for moderately to severely immunocompromised patients

 Blood and marrow transplants are often performed as a treatment for various diseases and conditions, including:

 - Amyloidosis–An abnormal protein, called amyloid, produced in the bone marrow builds up in the organs.

 - Aplastic anemia–The body stops producing an adequate amount of new blood cells.

-- Hemoglobinopathies—A general term for blood conditions that affect the red blood cells.
+- Hemoglobinopathies–A general term for blood conditions affecting the red blood cells.

-- Hodgkin’s lymphoma—A cancer of the lymphatic system that impairs the body's capacity for fighting infection.
+- Hodgkin’s lymphoma–A cancer of the lymphatic system impairing the body's capacity for fighting infection.

-- Leukemia (acute and chronic)—A type of blood cancer affecting the body's tissue and bone marrow that inhibits its ability to fight off infection.
+- Leukemia (acute and chronic)–A type of blood cancer affecting the body's tissue and bone marrow, inhibiting its ability to fight off infection.

-- Multiple myeloma—A cancer that forms in a type of white blood cells, called plasma cells, that is indicated by a multiplying of cancerous plasma cells.
+- Multiple myeloma–A cancer forming in a type of white blood cells, called plasma cells, that is indicated by a multiplying of cancerous plasma cells.

-- Myelodysplastic syndrome—A syndrome that results in immature, unhealthy blood cells within the bone marrow.
+- Myelodysplastic syndrome–A syndrome resulting in immature, unhealthy blood cells within the bone marrow.